LimeChain/etherlime/README.md

 **Milestones:**
 1. [Ready]Being able to deploy compiled contracts (compiled in the truffle format) on local and infura nodes <---- Done
 2. [Ready]Being able to compile contracts to the desired formats for deployment <---- Done
+3. [Ready]Being able to run unit tests on the compiled contracts <---- Done
-3. [Not Ready]Being able to run unit tests on the compiled contracts <---- We are here
+4. [Not Ready]Being able to run unit tests with code coverage <---- We are here

 ## Installing